francois-gm/go-kabk-y1a/03 - 20240923 - CSS/README.md

 ## Presentation of exercise 1

-- Everybody present their analog code and their revision
+- Everybody present their analog code and their revision.
-- Explain what has changed and why (there are no wrong anwsers)
+- Explain what has changed and why (there are no wrong anwsers).

 ### Exercise 1b, Mapping elements (15min)